yangshun/tech-interview-handbook/contents/landscape.md

 ### High Demand

-Almost every domain leverages on technology, hence Software Engineers are needed in almost industry.
+Almost every domain leverages on technology, hence Software Engineers are needed in almost every industry.
 Demand for engineers is higher than supply, leading to generally high-paying jobs.
 Moreover, the demand is continuously growing.

 ### Stable career